janpascal/denyhosts_sync/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ### Synchronisation algorithm
-The synchronisation algorithm implemented in dh_syncserver is based on an article by Anne Bezemer, published as Debian bug#622697 and archived at [Debian bug#622697](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=622697) The article is Copyright (C) 2011 J.A.
+The synchronisation algorithm implemented in denyhosts-server is based on an article by Anne Bezemer, published as Debian bug#622697 and archived at [Debian bug#622697](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=622697) The article is Copyright (C) 2011 J.A.
 Bezemer <j.a.bezemer@opensourcepartners.nl>